Sunilyadav03/Shopify_Insights/GraphQL(Queries)/New_Customers_Over_Time.md

   - Customers
   - Orders
   - Total sales
+  - Day (previous_period)
+  - Customers (previous_period)
+  - Orders (previous_period)
+  - Total sales (previous_period)

 The `Customer_by_location.md` script we’ve been working with focuses on aggregating `new customers by location`, but it doesn’t track `new customers over time (by day)` or include `orders` and `total sales`.
 We’ll need to create a new script to meet this requirement, leveraging Shopify’s GraphQL API data (similar to the JSONL file format you provided) and Shopify’s definition of a "new customer" (a customer who placed their first order during the time period, as per Shopify’s customer reports).

 **Understanding the Requirement**
 - Columns:
-    - `Day:` The date (e.g., 2025-05-01).
+    - `Day`: The date (e.g., 2025-04-29).
-    - `Customers:` The number of new customers who placed their first order on that day.
+    - `Customers`: The number of new customers who placed their first order on that day.
-    - `Orders:` The total number of orders placed by these new customers on that day.
+    - `Orders`: The total number of orders placed by these new customers on that day.
-    - `Total sales:` The total sales amount (in the store’s currency) from these orders.
+    - `Total sales`: The total sales amount (in the store’s currency) from these orders.
+    - `Day (previous_period)`: The corresponding day in the previous period (e.g., if the current day is `2025-04-29`, the previous period day might be `2025-03-29` for a month-over-month comparison).
+    - `Customers (previous_period)`: Number of new customers on the corresponding day in the previous period.
+    - `Orders (previous_period)`: Number of orders placed by those new customers on that day in the previous period.
+    - `Total sales (previous_period)`: Total sales from those orders in the previous period.

-**New Customer:** Based on Shopify’s customer reports (e.g., "First-time vs returning customer sales report"), a new customer is someone who placed their first order with the store during the specified time period.
+**New Customer:** Based on Shopify’s customer reports, a new customer is someone who placed their first order with the store during the specified time period.
 This means we need to look at the customer’s entire order history to determine if a given order is their first.

 ### Step 1: Define the Bulk Query to Fetch Required Data
 We need a GraphQL bulk query to fetch: